wwt/SwiftCurrent/.github/guides/Using Storyboards.md

 ## Testing

-### Installing test dependencies
+### Installing Test Dependencies

-For our test example, we will be using a library called [UIUTest](https://github.com/nallick/UIUTest).
+For our test example, we are using a library called [UIUTest](https://github.com/nallick/UIUTest).
 It is optional for testing SwiftCurrent, but in order for the example to be copyable, you will need to add the UIUTest Swift Package to your test target.

-### Creating tests
+### Creating Tests

 ```swift
 import XCTest